 Alternative Treatment Options May Help

 For sleep apnea sufferers who can’t stay still while they’re sleeping, there are alternative treatment options that might work better with your sleep habits.
-The DNA Appliance (shown below) and other oral sleep apnea appliances can be an effective alternative to CPAP that can keep your sleep apnea at bay even while moving around.
-The DNA Appliance is worn in the mouth much like a traditional, orthodontic retainer and is used in growing the airway by encouraging bone growth to help cure obstructive sleep apnea.
+These alternatives are effective to CPAP because they can keep your sleep apnea at bay even while moving around.
 Other oral appliances work by re-positioning the mandible or tongue.

 It is important when seeking treatment for sleep apnea to remember that some treatment options will not work for everyone, which is why consulting with a sleep dentist will put you on the right track toward a treatment option that will work well for you.

 To learn more about sleep apnea and available treatment options, contact Dr. Roger Roubal today to schedule a consultation.